Tourism in the United Kingdomthe United Kingdom recorded a total of 41 m tourists in 2019, ranking 12th in the world in absolute terms.

 Development of the tourism sector in the United Kingdom from 1995 to 2019The following chart shows the number of tourist arrivals registered in the United Kingdom each year.
 Anyone who spends at least one night in the country but does not live there for more than 12 months is considered a tourist.
 Insofar as the survey included the purpose of the trip, business trips and other non-tourism travel purposes have already been excluded.
 The number of people passing through within the same day, and e.g. crew members of ships or flights are also not considered as tourists in most countries.
 If the same person travels in and out more than once within the same year, each visit counts again.

 Data in the chart are given in millions of tourists.
-The red line represents the average of all countries on the British Isles.
+The red line represents the average of all 10 countries in Northern Europe.

 Revenues in tourismIn 1995, tourism revenues amounted to 27.58 bn USD, or about 2.1 percent of the gross national product.
 This corresponded to about 23.54 m tourists at that time and roughly 1,172 USD per person.
 Within 23 years, the country's dependence on tourism has decreased noticeably.
 In the last year of the survey, the revenue now amounts to 48.52 bn USD, accounting for 1.7 percent of the gross national product.
 Each visitor now spends an average of 1,204 USD for his holiday in the United Kingdom.